-The Integrated Child and Youth (ICY) Teams will be implemented in 2021/22.
-ICY teams will be located in up to four of our schools across the district.
+The Integrated Child and Youth Teams will be implemented in 2021/22.
 Safe and Caring staff will play an integral role for students in partnership with these added community supports to ensure we are providing a collaborative system of care.

-To continue the development of the Riverside Program and the support of the youth and families it serves, 1.40 FTE teachers (\$153K) are proposed to again be funded on a one-time basis.
-As these teachers support students from all secondary schools, an additional 0.60 FTE teachers is already being funded from secondary staffing allocations.
+To continue the development of the Riverside Program and the support of the youth and families it serves, 1.40 FTE teachers (\$153K) are approved to again be funded on a one-time basis.
+As these teachers support students from all secondary schools, an additional 0.60 FTE teacher is already being funded from secondary staffing allocations.